Applied Physiology MA

 American College of Sports Medicine (ACSM) certifications requirements can be found here: http://certification.acsm.org

-Breadth Courses outside of Movement Sciences and Education (minimum of 6 points)
+Breadth Courses Outside of Movement Sciences and Education (minimum of 6 points)

 Breadth elective courses must be taken in any academic program or department at Teachers College, except Movement Sciences (BBSR) courses.
 Please see the academic schedule and academic catalog for a full list of available courses.
 Popular breadth elective courses for students in Applied Physiology have included courses in Biobehavioral Sciences (BBS), Health Education (HBSS), Nutrition (HBSV), Diabetes Education (HBSD), Neuroscience and Education (BBSN), and Statistics (HUDM).
 Please note that courses taken at Columbia University schools outside of Teachers College cannot count toward the breadth elective requirement, but they may count toward your degree if approved by your advisor, as long as other degree requirements are met.
 It is recommended that you discuss your electives with your advisor or program faculty for assistance in selecting courses that may contribute toward your educational and career goals.